 - Reliance on stimulants like caffeine or energy drinks

 Depression may also play a role in the development or effects of adrenal fatigue.
-After a major depressive episode, cortisol responses do not easily readjust to normal levels and might be somewhat responsible for a recurrence of depression.
-(13)
+Research shows that after a major depressive episode, cortisol responses do not easily readjust to normal levels and might be somewhat responsible for a recurrence of depression.

 - Autoimmune conditions